googlefonts/noto-emoji/README.md

 data used by nototools).
 You will also need fontTools, get it from https://github.com/behdad/fonttools.git.

-Then run make.
+Then run `make`.
 NotoColorEmoji is the default target.
-It's suggested to use -j, especially if you are using zopflipng for compression.
+It's suggested to use `-j`, especially if you are using zopflipng for compression.
 Intermediate products (compressed image files, for example) will be put into a build subdirectory; the font will be at the top level.